-- 1. Permit fees shall be paid in full prior to the issuance of the filming permit and in any event no later than 48 hours after the commencement of filming. - 2.-An additional fee shall be paid as a "usage fee" for use of the City Property, on a per diem rate as determined by Resolution of the City Council. - 3.2.
-The fees required by this policy shall be in addition to any other fees which may be required by any other applicable Ordinances. - 4.
-A cash bond may be determined to be appropriate by the City, and in this event the City shall advise the film contact of the amount, and this bond shall be remitted to the City before the filming permit is issued. - 5.3.
-Should the production crew desire to have use of any equipment owned by the City, such as police cars, park equipment, and the like, an additional fee shall be paid so as to cover the reasonable cost for use of the equipment, as well as the delivery and return of the items to the City. - 6.4.
+- 1. Permit fees shall be paid in full prior to the issuance of the filming permit and in any event no later than 48 hours after the commencement of filming. - 2.
+The fees required by this policy shall be in addition to any other fees which may be required by any other applicable Ordinances. - 3.
+Should the production crew desire to have use of any equipment owned by the City, such as police cars, park equipment, and the like, an additional fee shall be paid so as to cover the reasonable cost for use of the equipment, as well as the delivery and return of the items to the City. - 4.
 Charitable or student films may be excused by the City Manager from the administrative application fee and/or other fees associated with the filming permit if, in his or her reasonable discretion the benefits of the filming exceed the costs to the community at large.

-VIIVI.
+VI.
 Exceptions

 - 1. The following filming and film-related activities are exempt from the permitting requirements of this policy. - a.
 Current news, including reporters, photographers, or camerapersons in the employment of a newspaper, news service, television station, or similar entity engaged in on-the-spot broadcasting of news events concerning those persons, scenes, or occurrences in the news. - b.
-Personal family use, including the filmingSound, visual, or videotapingsound and visual recordings of motion pictures open meetings of the State, County, City, School Board, or other political subdivision of the State. - b.c.
-Filming or still photography created solely for personal family use. - c.-Filming conducted with a production crew of four persons or less whose production equipment and production vehicles are situated solely within private property throughout filming and said property owner has granted permission for such filming. - 2.
-Charitable or student films may be excused by the City Manager from certain permitting requirements, such as the liability insurance requirement, if, in his or her reasonable discretion the benefits of the filming exceed the costs to the community at large.
+Sound, visual, or sound and visual recordings of open meetings of the State, County, City, School Board, or other political subdivision of the State. - c.
+Filming or still photography created solely for personal family use. - Charitable or student films may be excused by the City Manager from certain permitting requirements, such as the liability insurance requirement, if, in his or her reasonable discretion the benefits of the filming exceed the costs to the community at large.

-VIIIVII.
+VII.
 Responsibility